 Best practices for configuring URL filtering to protect against web-based threats and monitor and control the web activity of your users.

-Palo Alto Networks URL Filtering protects you from web-based threats, and gives you a simple way to monitor and control web activity.
-To get the most out of URL Filtering, you should start by creating allow rules for the applications you rely on to do business.
+Palo Alto Networks URL filtering solution protects you from web-based threats, and gives you a simple way to monitor and control web activity.
+To get the most out of your URL filtering deployment, you should start by creating allow rules for the applications you rely on to do business.
 Then, review the URL categories that classify malicious and exploitive content—we recommend that you block these outright.
 Then, for everything else, these best practices can guide you how to reduce your exposure to web-based threats, without limiting your users’ access to web content that they need.

-- Get visibility in to your users web activity so you can plan the most effective URL Filtering policy for your organization, and roll it out smoothly.
+- Get visibility in to your users web activity so you can plan the most effective URL filtering policy for your organization.
 This includes:

 - Starting with a (mostly) passive URL Filtering profile that alerts on URL categories.
 This gives you visibility into the sites your users are accessing, so you can decide what you want to allow, limit, and block.

 - Monitoring web activity to assess the sites your users are accessing and see how they align with your business needs.

 - Block URL categories that classify malicious and exploitive web content.
 While we know that these categories are dangerous, always keep in mind that the URL categories that you decide to block might depend on your business needs.